Beans-BV/merchant_sdk_javascript/README.md

-# beans-merchant
+# Beans Merchant SDK

 [![npm version](https://badge.fury.io/js/beans-merchant.svg)](https://www.npmjs.com/package/beans-merchant-sdk)

-Beans Merchant is a JavaScript library for interacting with the Beans Merchant API.
-It provides a convenient way to integrate Beans Merchant functionality into your web applications.
+Beans Merchant SDK is a JavaScript library for interacting with the Beans Merchant API.
+It provides a convenient way to integrate Beans Merchant functionality into your JavaScript applications.

 ## Installation